Article | It’s Healthy to Cry | Select Health

-The next time you find yourself crying into a half-gallon of ice cream, don’t be ashamed: it’s healthy to cry!
-Grab that spoon and dig in to some refreshing reasons why crying is fantastic.
+Do you frequently hold back tears?
+Well it might be time to stop that habit.
+The next time you find yourself crying into a half gallon of ice cream, don’t be ashamed: here are the reasons why it’s healthy to cry!

 Crying gets a bad rap because it usually only happens when something terrible is happening.
 I mean, come on, no one congratulates you for crying.
 But maybe they should: there’s surprising evidence that suggests crying is actually healthy for both your body and mind.
 Learn the benefits of crying so you can more readily give yourself permission to harness this amazing power of the human body.

 There’s actually hard science to back up why you feel better after crying.
 When you cry for emotional reasons, those tears contain stress hormones that help relieve the body of stress-induced chemicals.
 You’re quite literally shedding stress.

 You’ll be calmer

 There’s an almost zen-like state that happens after crying, and it’s because your breathing stabilizes and your heart rate decreases.
 Crying is cathartic and physically calming.

 When you were a baby, crying literally saved your life because it indicated that you needed to be fed or cared for.
 Now that you’re an adult, crying indicates to others that you need to be emotionally fed and cared for.
 Sometimes your body knows what you need even before you do, so let your tears indicate to others when you need extra love.